WHAT TO DO IN APPENZELL AND APPENZELLERLAND

 Since the entrance was tiny, the clothes would get dirty.
 So, they blasted the entry to make it bigger and avoid angry visitors.

 Rest at Aescher Cliff Switzerland

 Depending on your hiking route, the order of stops will be different.The Aescher used to be a hostel, but nowadays, it is not possible to sleep there anymore.
-However, you can still, as I did it, just have drinks or eat typical Swiss food (as a vegetarian, there was little choice, but the Rösti is a good alternative).
-The Aescher is actually not fancy – it is a simple building (with cool toilets though) and great to have a break and enjoy lunch with a view.
+However, you can still have drinks or eat typical Swiss food (as a vegetarian, there was little choice, but the Rösti is a good alternative).
+The inside of the Aescher is simple (with cool toilets though) but it is great to have a break and enjoy lunch with a view.
 Oh, did I mention it was very foggy on my second trip?
 If you walk behind the Aescher, you have a beautiful view of Lake Seealpsee.

 Hike Down to Seealpsee